How Location Data Drives Better Candidate Recruitment

 Recent research has found that 70 percent of employers use social media to screen candidates before making a hiring decision.
 However, social activity alone does not provide a thoroughly accurate representation of a candidate.
 Companies that are serious about using data and insights as recruitment resources need to look toward various types of behavioral data for a deeper understanding of any individual.
 Specifically, location insights can provide a wealth of valuable information about a candidate.

 Unlike behavioral data – which is generated by a person’s engagement with a company, their online behavior, their actions on social media, and so on – location data is collected using geofencing technology that captures a person’s movements within a designated area.
 Location data fills in the gaps around a person’s everyday movements.
-Combined with other data sources, location data makes for a powerful recruiting tool.
+Combined with other hiring data sources, location data makes for a powerful recruiting tool.
 Used properly, data from geofencing can effectively capture the attention of prospects who might otherwise ignore a company’s contact attempts.

 There are several benefits to using geofencing to target prospective hires.
 The tool is incredibly cost-effective given how targeted and specific a geofence can be.
 For companies and organizations running lean and relying on small (or nonexistent) recruiting teams, location data ensures hiring managers get the most bang for their buck while reaching the highest-quality candidates possible.